 Elliott Waves Theory – Trading Forex with Double and Triple Combinations Part II

-Two articles ago we laid down the grounds for what a double and a triple combination are: complex corrections with minimum one x-wave, that end almost always with a triangular formation.
-If that article was dedicated mostly to understand the patterns and to define them, the purpose of this one is to show how to trade them.
-It is important to know how to trade them as double and triple combinations are extremely common.
-Out of the two patterns, double combinations are forming all over the place.
-If you analyze a currency pair and make a top/down analysis process, that should stretch to all the time frames (monthly, weekly, daily, four hours and even the hourly time frame), you’ll find out that it is virtually impossible not to find at least one double combination pattern on each one of those time frames.
-Such frequency of appearance tells much about their importance.
+Two articles ago we laid down the grounds for what a double and a triple combination are: complex corrections with a minimum of one x-wave, which almost always ends with a triangular formation.
+If that article was dedicated mostly to understanding the patterns and defining them, the purpose of this one is to show how to trade them.
+It is important to know how to trade them, as double and triple combinations are extremely common.
+Of the two patterns, double combinations are forming all over the place.
+If you analyse a currency pair and make a top-down analysis process, which should stretch to all the timeframes (monthly, weekly, daily, 4 hours, and even the hourly timeframe), you’ll find out that it is virtually impossible not to find at least one double combination pattern on each one of those timeframes.
+Such a frequency of appearance tells much about their importance.

 Trading Plan for Double and Triple Combinations

-When it comes to complex corrections, a trader doesn’t know from the start if the correction will be a double or a triple one.
-This is valid most of the times.
-However, in the case of double and triple combinations, things are not like that.
-This comes from the fact that triple combinations appear only in specific situations: either as the longest leg of a triangle or part of terminal patterns.
+When it comes to complex corrections, a trader doesn’t know from the start whether the correction will be a double or a triple one.
+This is valid most of the time, but in the case of double and triple combinations, things are not like that.
+This comes from the fact that triple combinations appear only in specific situations: either as the longest leg of a triangle, or as part of terminal patterns.
 It means that if you’re not looking for such a count, then most likely the market is going to form a double combination.